billigitt/UnderreportedAndTemporallyAggregated/README.md

 *Fig 5: Same point as Fig 4 but with real world data.*

 NB: We do not do a large-scale study here and instead simulate reported incidence by choosing the most likely reporting given true incidence.
 This gives a simple, interpretable figure instead of re-running analyses to account for stochasticity.
+NB: Do we want to zoom in on figure to really show the effect?
+Could have these two and then zoom in from weeks 30-40 showing the same panels below these?